College and Career Month Resources

-Each year the Santa Cruz County College and Career Collaborative establishes a countywide College and Career Week.
-During this week K-12 schools engage their students in activities to build a college going culture and ensure that all students are aware, eligible and prepared for college and career.
+Each year the Santa Cruz County College and Career Collaborative establish a countywide College and Career Month.
+During this month K-12 schools engage their students in activities to build a college-going culture and ensure that all students are aware, eligible, and prepared for college and career.

 - College door decorating – Decorate classroom doors with college logos and images from a adopted college or the alma maters of staff and relatives

 - College spirit day –Designate a day for staff to wear shirts or graduation robes from their college

 - Career exploration – Facilitate classroom activities to explore career options